Uterine or Pelvic Organ Prolapse

 The doctor diagnoses uterine prolapse by evaluating his symptoms and performing a pelvic exam.
-During this test, you will then insert a device called a speculum that allows you to see inside the vagina and examine the vaginal canal and uterus.
+During this test, you will insert a speculum device that allows you to see inside the vagina and examine the vaginal canal and uterus.

 You may be in bed, or your doctor may ask you to stop during this test.
-You can also ask him to hold on like he is having a bowel movement to determine the degree of prolapse.
+You can also ask him to hold on like he has a bowel movement to determine the degree of prolapse.

 Treatment is not always necessary for this condition.
-If the prolapse is severe, talk to your doctor about which treatment option is right for you.
+If the prolapse is severe, talk to your doctor about which treatment option is correct.